Skip to main content

 About South Dakota income tax

-South Dakota is one of a handful of states with no personal income tax.
-Wages, salaries, and most other income aren't taxed at the state level, so your take-home pay is reduced only by federal income tax and FICA (Social Security and Medicare).
+South Dakota is one of the 9 states with no personal income tax.
+Wages, salaries, and most other earned income aren't taxed at the state level, so your paycheck is reduced only by federal income tax and FICA.

 South Dakota has no state income tax.

-No. South Dakota is one of the states that does not tax personal income, so wages and salaries are not subject to a state income tax.
+No. South Dakota does not tax personal income, so wages and salaries aren't subject to any state income tax and there's no state return to file on your earnings.
 South Dakota has no state income tax.
+There are 9 states in this position, so if you're comparing places to live, Alaska, Florida, Nevada are in the same category.

 South Dakota figures use the 2026 tax year (PayrollTax API).
 Estimates for planning only, not tax advice.
 See https://trycleartally.com/disclaimer.